Differentially Private Joint Independence Test: Simulations

-In general, our dpdHSIC has higher power than the other three competitors especially in mid and low privacy regimes.
-As the dependence is primarily joint dependence rather than pairwise dependence, this setting may favor our dpdHSIC instead of MdpHSIC.
-In addition, since SAR dHSIC are set to not reject the null hypothesis when it does not meet the minimum sample size, the power of SAR dHSIC is $0$ in high privacy regime.
-The performance of another competitor, TOT dHSIC, closely aligns with ours in terms of power in the high-privacy regime.
-However, as the privacy restrictions are relaxed, the advantages of TOT dHSIC gradually fades away.
-Compared to other three methods, TOT dHSIC exhibits relatively low sensitivity to variations in privacy levels, which may be attributed to its efficient utilization of the optimal differential privacy mechanism tailored for binomial variables.
-Nevertheless, the power of TOT dHSIC is inherently limited for a fixed sample size, primarily due to the unavoidable impact of data splitting.
-Consequently, TOT dHSIC excels in maintaining relatively high power in high-privacy conditions, but conversely, it suffers from diminished power in low-privacy regimes.
+In general, dpdHSIC has higher power than the three competing methods, especially in the mid- and low-privacy regimes.
+Because the dependence in this setting is primarily joint rather than pairwise, this design may favor dpdHSIC over MdpHSIC.
+In addition, because SAR dHSIC is set to not reject the null hypothesis when the minimum sample-size requirement is not met, its power is $0$ in the high-privacy regime.
+The power of TOT dHSIC is close to that of dpdHSIC in the high-privacy regime.
+However, as the privacy restrictions are relaxed, this advantage gradually disappears.
+Compared with the other three methods, TOT dHSIC is less sensitive to changes in the privacy level, possibly because it uses an optimal DP mechanism tailored to binomial variables.
+Nevertheless, for a fixed sample size, the power of TOT dHSIC is inherently limited by data splitting.
+Consequently, TOT dHSIC maintains relatively high power under strong privacy constraints, but has diminished power in low-privacy regimes.

-\textbf{Simulation 3 (marginal dependence)}.
-Consider the data $\bX=(X^1,\dots,X^d)\sim N(0,\Sigma_d)$ with a Toeplitz design for $\Sigma_d$, where its $(i, j)$ element is $\rho^{|i-j|}$, for $i, j = 1, \dots, d$.
-We conduct $200$ repetitions to investigate the empirical powers across different privacy regimes and dimension $d$.
+\textbf{Simulation 3 (Marginal dependence).} Consider data $\bX=(X^1,\dots,X^d)\sim N(0,\Sigma_d)$ with a Toeplitz covariance matrix $\Sigma_d$, whose $(i, j)$ entry is $\rho^{|i-j|}$ for $i, j = 1, \dots, d$.
+We conduct $200$ repetitions to investigate the empirical powers across different privacy regimes and dimensions $d$.
 We consider two cases as the dimension varies.
-The first is to test whether the $d$ variables are joint independent, while the second is to test three vectors (or variables) are joint independent, where each component of vectors or variable is randomly sampled from the $d$ variables without replacement.
+The first tests whether the $d$ variables are jointly independent.
+The second tests whether three vectors are jointly independent, where the components of the three vectors are randomly sampled from the $d$ variables without replacement.